-ODOT is installing five rectangular rapid flashing beacons in the Portland area.
-Construction is happening now and we expect it to be complete by summer 2022.
+ODOT installed five rectangular rapid flashing beacons in the Portland area.
+Construction is complete as of summer 2022.

 About Rectangular Rapid Flashing Beacons